 The government doesn’t set a minimum credit score, but many lenders do.
 A 640 FICO can get you approved for a VA home loan if your income is sufficient to qualify.

 USDA loans are also called Rural Housing loans.
-To be eligible, the property must be located in a designated rural area.
-However, the definition of "rural" is loose.
-Many suburban neighborhoods across the U.S. are eligible.
+To be eligible, the property must be located in an area that’s been designated as rural by the U.S. Department of Agriculture.

-In addition, the borrower’s income cannot exceed certain limits, which depend onÂ the Area Median Income (AMI).
+In addition, the borrower’s income cannot exceed certain limits, which depend on the Area Median Income (AMI).

 However, credit unions are owned by their members and known to lend rather conservatively.

 If you’re struggling to qualify for a mortgage because you have bad credit, a credit union may be able to help.